laznic/mirror-of-loss/README.md

 - More shaders
 - Proper transitions between scenes
 - Adjustments to lighting and other styles
 - A lot of organization for the components and stuff
+- Image optimization via Sharp(?)

 ## The team / contributors
 - Niklas Lepistö ([GitHub](https://github.com/laznic), [Twitter](https://twitter.com/laznic))